Wait for Me (Hall & Oates song)

 "Wait for Me" is a song by the American duo Hall & Oates.
 It was written by Daryl Hall and produced by David Foster.
 It was the third single release from their eighth studio album, X-Static (1979).

+A live version (Recorded live at the Montreal Forum in March, 1983) is featured on Hall & Oates' greatest hits album, Rock 'n Soul Part 1.
+This version highlights Hall's vocal range and stylings at the conclusion of the performance and has become a fan favorite.

-Record World said that the "dramatic chorus breaks add suspense to the irresistible hook."
+Record World said the "dramatic chorus breaks add suspense to the irresistible hook."